Today, I wanted to share with you one of the chapters from my first e-book Fly On The Wall. Check it out and know why men stay single!

 Same going out on the town and finding new women.
 You follow the same routine of getting her info, selling her the best dream possible, sleeping with her, and moving on to the next chick.
 It might work for a lot of dudes, but after a while, that can get as boring as relationship life.
 The only difference is you still have someone that loves you when it’s all said and done, yet when you’re single that’s not the case.

 5. New Good-Good

-A wise man once said “There’s no p***y like new p***y”.
+A wise man once said, “There’s no p***y like new p***y”.
 I can’t explain it, but it’s just true.
 Now, this doesn’t just encompass the physical characteristics of a woman’s vagina.
-This is the entire sex experience.
+This is the entire sexual experience.
 This goes hand-in-hand with the monotony issue.
 What if you love your significant other, but they have become lame in the bedroom?
-What if they aren’t eager to try new things?
+Aren’t eager to try new things?
 What if the same old positions and “special moves” become predictable and don’t have the same effect.
 Men fear this like random itches below the belt.
 The single life offers the opportunity to find women who are great in bed and they can be with them at their leisure.

 6. The Challenge

 We love the challenge.
 Period.
 We think about these challenges like when you beat a video game that you’ve been playing for months.
 You put all your time into it, overcome hurdles, and finally beat it, but when it’s over, you feel a little sad because the ride is over, and you have to move to the next challenge.
 This is a similar perspective that we have with women.
 We love to have that challenge.
 To get with women who our boys might say is out of our league, or women who they tried to bag and failed.
 It goes back to my point on the ego boost.
 That competitive spirit within ourselves and wanting to be the best and be “a ladies’ man” will spur us on, and make us love that single life.
 Some men don’t realize that in relationships, the challenges actually change and it’s up to you to maintain your motivation.